suiramdev/sbox-mcp-library/README.md

 ### Step 1: Install and Run the MCP Server

-Before using this adapter library, you must first install and run the MCP Server:
+Before using this adapter library, make sure the MCP Server is properly installed and running.
+This server acts as an API that enables your AI assistant to communicate with the library:

-1. **Install the MCP Server** from the [sbox-mcp-server repository](https://github.com/suiramdev/sbox-mcp-server)
+1. **Download and set up the MCP Server** by following the detailed installation and configuration steps in the [sbox-mcp-server repository](https://github.com/suiramdev/sbox-mcp-server).
-2. **Follow the setup instructions** in the MCP Server repository to:
-   - Build and run the server
-   - Configure your AI assistant
-3. **Ensure the server is running** before proceeding to the next step

-> [!IMPORTANT]
-> The MCP Server must be running for this adapter library to function.
-Please refer to the [MCP Server documentation](https://github.com/suiramdev/sbox-mcp-server) for detailed installation and configuration instructions.

 ### Step 2: Install the Adapter Library in s&box

-Once the MCP Server is running:

 1. **Install this library** in your s&box project through the **Asset Library**.
 [Find it on asset.party](https://sbox.game/sdv/modelcontextprotocol)

+Once the MCP Server is running:

 2. **Navigate to MCP → Connect to MCP Server** in the s&box editor menu bar.

 3. **Listen for the connection confirmation**: You'll hear a success sound and see a success message in the console when connected.

+> [!IMPORTANT]
+> The MCP Server must be running for this adapter library to function.
+Please refer to the [MCP Server documentation](https://github.com/suiramdev/sbox-mcp-server) for detailed installation and configuration instructions.

 ## Usage